pete-watters/pete-watters/README.md

-I'm a full stack developer, UX specialist and JavaScript enthusiast.
+Developer, UX specialist and JavaScript enthusiast.

-I'm a crypto advocate and have been working in the industry since 2017
+Crypto advocate working in the industry since 2017

 <!--
 **pete-watters/pete-watters** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.